CaptShiva007/C2-Lite/README.md

 # Further Developments

 - Multiple agent handling
+- Multiple OS support
+- Integrating it with my github.io page?(Is it too much?)
 - Maybe more if I get some more ideas?

 ### Author is not responsible for misuse of this tool